 This article describes in brief the why and how humour thrived during the thousands of years that man (and women) civilised themselves.
 The article treats humour as was seen in Biblical times, during Greek and Roman times; in the writings of Shakespeare and Dickens.
 There is even a hint of…

+What's a hero?
+What makes someone great?
+Does having a superhuman ability make someone great?
+Out is there more to it?
 This is a story I wrote for a contest.
 The prompt was to write a story based on a literature quote.
 I used the greatness quote from Shakespeare's "Twelfth…

 For anyone who has read or is familiar with Shakespeare's Hamlet, this is a soliloquy I thought up for the character of Horatio.
 The poor man is torn and worried about his friend.
 (I decided to give writing in Shakespearean a shot).

 Just like the Jocasta Assignment, but this revolves around Julius Caesar of William Shakespeare.
 There are three choices in the assignment but I picked the one where Julius will try to persuade Brutus that he is thinking about the citizens, and thus, gaining Brutus' approval.